Company (band): Founding and early period

 In 2014, a single from their self-released album Over the Mountain entitled "Poisonous Spider" was used in TV show The Vampire Diaries in the episode "No Exit," which aired on February 27, 2014.
 Company went on to release its first LP on its own Papasan Recordings in August 2014.

 Members

+The band consists of three songwriters and a drummer.